Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Conclusion

 \section{Conclusion}

-In this work, we first examined the correctness of Twitter reports about websites being phishing.
+In this work, we proposed two frameworks for detecting misinformation about cybersecurity and privacy threats on social media, focusing on two topics with different types of misinformation: \emph{phishing websites} and \emph{Zoom’s security \& privacy threats}.
+We examined the correctness of Twitter reports posted by users about websites being phishing.
 In total, we found that about 9\% of all obfuscated URLs and about 22\% of tweets about phishing websites are \emph{misinformation}.
-Second, we examined the correctness of posts, about Zoom’s security and privacy threats, that were shared on Twitter, Instagram, Reddit, and Facebook.

-Using a set of textual and contextual features, we built supervised classifiers to identify posts discussing the security and privacy of Zoom, and to detect misinformation in our whole dataset.
+Second, using a set of textual and contextual features, we built supervised classifiers to identify posts discussing the security and privacy of Zoom, and to detect misinformation in our whole dataset.
 Our classifiers showed great performance across all four platforms.

-We found about 3\%, 10\%, 4\% and 0.4\% of posts on Instagram, Facebook, Reddit, and Twitter, as misinformation, respectively.
-Our results show that misinformation about cybersecurity and privacy not only is present on social media platforms but also are prevalent.
-Therefore, the community needs to further study the misinformation on cybersecurity and investigate its impact on end-users and threat intelligence tools.
+We found about 3\%, 18\%, 4\%, and 3\% of posts on Instagram, Facebook, Reddit, and Twitter, as misinformation, respectively.
+Our results show that misinformation about cybersecurity and privacy is present on social media, and the community needs to further study its impact on end-users and threat intelligence tools.